California Guide

 Jacqui Irwin (D)

 Mixed voting record.
-Sponsored failed bill to ban cannabis billboards; skipped votes on employment rights, medical access.
+Sponsored failed bills to ban cannabis billboards and impose restrictive labeling requirements on cannabis products; voted against cannabis cafes; skipped votes on employment rights, medical access.

 State Assembly District 43